Updated: 10/10/19 | October 10th, 2019

 So I did it: I finally split up with American Airlines.

-A few years ago, both Delta and United devalued their award charts — awarding fewer miles per flight (unless you bought high-priced tickets), requiring more miles when redeeming them for a flight (The Points Guy just recently showed a screenshot of Delta requiring 255,000 miles to go from NYC to LAX!
-Crazy!), reducing benefits, and requiring customers to spend a certain amount of money to maintain their elite status.
+A few years ago, both Delta and United devalued their award charts — awarding fewer miles per flight (unless you bought high-priced tickets), requiring more miles when redeeming them for a flight, reducing benefits, and requiring customers to spend a certain amount of money to maintain their elite status.
 Their message was clear: “We only value you if you spend lots of money with us.”

 Yet (in part because of their merger with US Airways) American held out — often increasing benefits.
 American AAdvantage was a shining jewel in the airline industry, lauded by journalists, insiders, and consumers alike.